 An oral defense of the thesis or professional project/paper is required.

 Students are required to maintain a grade point average of 3.0 or higher in all courses applied to the degree.
 A grade of C or below in any course will not count toward the Master of Arts or Master of Fine Arts degree.

-The M.A. with electives in education is a two year cohort program of students beginning in even number academic years.
+The M.A. with a concentration in education is a two-year cohort program of students beginning in even number academic years.
 The program requires two summer intensives and two weekend residencies in the Fall and Spring semesters during the two-years of coursework.
 Students must be continually enrolled, follow the prescribed sequence of courses, and attend all on-campus residencies and meetings.
 Contact the Department of Dance for the dates of summer intensives and residencies.